dnsimple/dnsimple-developer/content/v2/secondary-dns.markdown

 ### Response

-Responds with HTTP 201 on success, renders the secondary zone.
+Responds with HTTP 201 on success.
 The attribute `secondary` will be true.

 ~~~json
 <%= pretty_print_fixture("/api/createSecondaryZone/created.http") %>
 ~~~

-Responds with HTTP 400 if bad request.
+### Errors

-Responds with HTTP 400 if the validation fails.
+Responds with [HTTP 400](/v2#bad-request) if the secondary zone cannot be created.

+Responds with [HTTP 401](/v2#unauthorized) in case of case of authentication issues.

 ## Delete secondary zone {#removeSecondaryZone}